Ready to launch your career as a Professional Doula?

-Included in the training class is your copy of the CAPPA Labor Doula Manual, handouts, tools and supplies to help you build your doula bag, and goodies to support your learning throughout the class.
+Included in the training class is your copy of the Doula Manual, handouts, tools and supplies to help you build your doula bag, and goodies to support your learning throughout the class.

-Ready to join us for a CAPPA Labor Doula Training?
+Ready to join us for the Professional Doula Program course?

 “Shouldn’t I take the cheapest training I can find?”

 In a word, no. First of all, your career and YOU are worth more!
 Also, do you remember the saying “You get what you pay for”?
-A cheaper training is not going to be as complete, will not include all of the skills you need, and may not leave you with the possibility of certifying with a reputable and internationally recognized organization.
+A cheaper training is not going to be as complete, will not include all of the skills you need.
 If you’ve done some research, you’ve seen online boards and groups where doulas discuss aspects of their work.
-Look for boards or pages not owned by any particular certifying body and check out what these professionals say about their education and certifying bodies.
+Look for boards or pages not owned by any particular certifying body and check out what these professionals say about what has been most important about their training.

-“Does it matter who is teaching the workshop?”
+“Does it matter who is teaching the course?”

 Definitely!
 Look for organizations that have rigorous standards for their instructors, and for instructors who have a great deal of experience both in the field and as instructors.
-I’ve been working as a doula since 1998, and teaching workshops for CAPPA Certified Labor Doulas since 2005.
-I hold trainings all over Colorado, in neighboring states, and annually at the CAPPA Conference.
+I’ve been working as a doula since 1998, and teaching doula training workshops and course since 2005.
 I love seeing new doulas begin their journey with confidence!

-After training with Ana for my CAPPA labor doula certification, I felt so much more prepared and comfortable with supporting families through their pregnancy and birth!
+After training with Ana, I felt so much more prepared and comfortable with supporting families through their pregnancy and birth!

 Ana is a great teacher; she makes the class so interactive and enjoyable, while providing a vast amount of knowledge and wisdom.
-When looking into which organization to certify with, I was pretty sure that CAPPA most aligned with my beliefs and values.
 Now, after training with Ana, I am positive I made the right choice!
 I never imagined I would walk away feeling so fully supported by my team, and so confident in my skills and education!

 This training was worth so much more than what is charged!
 Thank you, Ana, for an excellent experience!